Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

-Our goal is to have your healing phase be as comfortable and smooth as possible.
+Our goal is to have your healing phase after a tooth extraction be as comfortable and smooth as possible.
 Proper home care is very important.
 Here are some general instructions to follow during your healing phase.

 BRUSHING: Start brushing your teeth the first evening using hot water to soften the toothbrush bristles.
 Be very gentle around the extraction area.